nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 **Key features of the proof of concept application**:

-- **User-friendly interface** that visualizes predictions and provides explanations using LIME.
+- **User-friendly interface** that visualises predictions and provides explanations using LIME.
 - **Customisable inputs** for jobseekers to adjust variables such as salary expectations, job location, and role-specific factors.
 - **Real-time data** updates from job postings to keep the model relevant in a changing labor market.

 By iterating on these next steps, this model can evolve into a valuable tool for both **jobseekers** and **policymakers**, offering actionable insights into job satisfaction and its key drivers.

+*Watch this space for a demo of our proof-of-concept Streamlit app...*

 # 7. Final Comments and Reflections